Skip to product information

 History of pottery making

-• 1980: Started making pottery in Tachikui, Tamba.
-Selected for the Prefectural Exhibition.
+• 1980: Started making pottery in Tamba Tachikui, selected for the Prefectural Exhibition

 • 1983: Received the Cultural Association Award at the Prefectural Crafts and Arts Exhibition